McFACTS/McFACTS/docs/source/MM_documentation.rst

    If you create a new documentation file, it must be added to the list in `docs/source/index.rst`_.

-Input and outputs are documented in `IOdocumentation.txt`_.
+Inputs and outputs are documented in `IOdocumentation.txt`_.

 ..
    List of link shortcuts